Math

 Venn diagram cats dogs fish math

 • Students identify where they fall within the Venn diagram.
-If completing the activity in person, have students write their name on a sticky note and place it in the spot that represents them.
-If completing the activity remotely, consider using Jamboard or a similar platform.
+This can be done online using a digital Venn diagram, or students could write their name on a sticky note and place it in the spot that represents them.

-• Facilitate a discussion around percent.
-For example, "About what percent of the class do you think uses Instagram?"
-"What's the exact percent?"
-"How do you calculate what percent uses either Facebook or Instagram?"
+• Facilitate a discussion around percentages.
+For example, “About what percent of the class has a cat?”
+“What’s the exact percent?”
+“How do you calculate what percent has either a cat or a dog?”

 Practically every math student would benefit from fluency practice.
-But steer clear of worksheets of endless calculations.
-They're a surefire way to turn students off of math!
-Instead consider this activity that promotes lateral math thinking and has many entry points, allowing students below-, on-, and above-grade level to have a voice and share their thinking.
+But it is often advisable to steer clear of worksheets of endless calculations.
+They’re a surefire way to turn students off of math!
+Instead, consider this activity that promotes lateral math thinking and has many entry points, allowing students below-, on-, and above-grade level to have a voice and share their thinking.

 • Write the numbers 1 through 12 on a board, either physical or digital.